SOC 2 Compliance Requirements: End‑to‑End Guide

 Processing Integrity

 Processing Integrity ensures your systems operate accurately, consistently, and in line with your promises.
-It’s all about validating that what goes in is correct—and what comes out is too.
+It’s all about validating that what goes in and what comes out is correct.

 If your platform handles transactions, workflows, or automated decisions, these criteria are critical.